 In addition to being known for its beautiful scenery, Gooseberry Falls State Park is known for its history as an industrial center during World War II when it provided iron ore for American shipbuilding efforts between 1940-1945.

 See Related: Best Things to Do in North Shore, Minnesota

 Hit up Joseph N. Alexander Visitor Center

 The park’s visitors center is one of the best places to start when planning your day.
-The building is located at the main entrance to Gooseberry Falls State Park in Two Harbors, Minnesota.
-It’s open from 9:00 am-5:00 pm during summer months, and 8:00 am-4:30 pm during winter months.
+The building is at the main entrance to Gooseberry Falls State Park in Two Harbors, Minnesota.
+It’s open from 9:00 am-5:00 pm during summer and 8:00 am-4:30 pm during winter.

 This is an exceedingly nice visitor center that contains fantastic exhibits about the geology and history of the area.
 This includes information and interpretive displays about Native American tribes that once inhabited this land and led a nomadic lifestyle as hunters and gatherers who followed migrating wildlife along seasonal food sources such as blackberries, raspberries, and gooseberries—hence the name given by French traders in 1883!
 They also have a fantastic gift shop for souvenirs.

 If you want to get out into nature while visiting Gooseberry Falls State Park, there are many options available at its four entrances: North Shore Road (off State Highway 61), South Shore Road (off Highway 61), Norwood Trailhead (off County Road 443) or Skyline Trailhead (off County Road 444).